1977 Australian Open (January) – Women's singles

-Kerry Reid defeated Dianne Fromholtz in the final, 7–5 6–2 to win the January Edition women's singles tennis title at the 1977 Australian Open.
-The first of the two Australian Opens held in 1977 started on 3 January and ended on 9 January.
-For the second Australian Open held in December 1977, see: 1977 Australian Open (December).
+Kerry Reid defeated Dianne Fromholtz in the final, 7–5 6–2 to win the women's singles tennis title at the January 1977 Australian Open.
+It was her first and only major singles title.

 Evonne Goolagong was the three-time reigning champion, but did not compete in January 1977.

 Seeds

 The seeded players are listed below.
 Kerry Reid is the champion; others show the round in which they were eliminated.